chaitanyacherukuri/Contract-Comparison/README.md

 ## Testing

-You can test individual components of the application using the provided test scripts:
+You can test the application using the provided test scripts:

 1. Test the document loader:
    ```
    python test_app.py
    ```

-2. Test all components individually:
+2. Test the complete workflow:
    ```
-   python test_components.py
+   python test_workflow.py
    ```

-These tests will help verify that each component is working correctly before running the full application.
+These tests will help verify that the workflow is working correctly before running the full application.

 ## Sample Documents